THE INTEGRATED STRATEGIC PLAN STAR AWARD

 As a leading biomedical institution, Stanford Medicine has a duty to all members of the community to think strategically as we advance toward the future.
 We have created and are delivering an Integrated Strategic Plan (ISP) for the future of Stanford Medicine that is critical to our leadership and vision in Precision Health.
 Our ISP brings together the three entities that comprise Stanford Medicine: Stanford School of Medicine, Stanford Health Care, and Stanford Children’s Health.

 This honor recognizes individuals and teams from the Stanford Medicine community who, through their extraordinary efforts, embody the strategic priorities of our Integrated Strategic Plan (ISP): Value Focused, Digitally Driven, and Uniquely Stanford.
 By recognizing these important contributions, Stanford Medicine leadership hopes to further promote the ISP and accelerate its momentum.

-The nomination process for the 2022 ISP Star Awards is closed.
+The nomination process for the 2023 ISP Star Award is now closed.

 2022 ISP STAR AWARD WINNERS

 Commission on Justice & Equity Charged with the critical mission of strengthening Stanford Medicine’s diversity, equity, and inclusion (DEI) practices, better understanding our organizational culture, and addressing health equity, the Commission on Justice and Equity delivered emphatically.
 The Commission – with its membership comprising representatives from across our community and external DEI experts – engaged Stanford Medicine students, faculty, staff, and clinicians to identify opportunities for fostering greater inclusion and belonging on campus and becoming a national leader in addressing health disparities.
 Stanford Medicine leadership has actively implemented the Commission report’s insightful recommendations, including appointing an enterprise-wide Chief Diversity and Inclusion Officer.